 June 12, 2014

-By Mohamad M. Al-Ississ, Kuwait Foundation Visiting Scholar (Spring 2014), Middle East Initiative and Ishac Diwan, Senior Fellow, Middle East Initiative
+By Mohamad M. Al-Ississ, Kuwait Foundation Visiting Scholar (Spring 2014), Middle East Initiative and Ishac Diwan, Research Affiliate, Middle East Initiative

 "Tensions in Iraq may be dominating the headlines, but there are complex patterns of division and polarization across the Arab region.
 When the World Economic Forum polled experts and leaders on the world’s most significant challenges for the Outlook on the Global Agenda 2014 (now available in Arabic), rising societal tensions and polarization in the Middle East and North Africa came out top."